 For the best results, add a whitening toothpaste to your oral care routine.
 Whitening toothpaste will contain abrasive ingredients — such as silica — to help scrub the tooth's surface.
 They also might include a low-dose version of hydrogen peroxide or carbamide peroxide to help whiten teeth over time.
 Ask your dental professional to recommend the best whitening toothpaste for you.

 In addition to these techniques, maintaining bright and healthy teeth requires visiting your dental office for routine exams and cleanings.
 Achieving a whiter smile starts with good oral health, so make taking care of your teeth a priority.

 Everyone wants a sparkling white smile, but not everyone knows the best way to get one.
 Dingy gray or yellow stains happen naturally as we age.
-And eating or drinking some common foods, such as coffee or sweets, can stain teeth.
-So use these toothbrushing techniques to restore your bright smile.
+Other times eating and drinking common foods — like coffee, wine, or sweets — can stain teeth.
+Try out these toothbrushing techniques to help restore your bright smile.

 Know how to brush properly to get whiter teeth.
 With your toothbrush at a 45-degree angle to your gums, gently brush your teeth using short, back-and-forth strokes.
-Concentrate on areas that have surface stains, but be sure to brush all surfaces of your teeth, including the inside.
-Cleaning the inside of your front teeth might be tricky.
-Tilt your toothbrush vertically and use a few up-and-down strokes to brush those surfaces.
-In addition, be sure to brush your tongue to get rid of any bacteria that may be lingering there.
-Don't forget to floss or clean between your teeth with an interdental device.
+Concentrate on areas with surface stains, but make sure to brush all the surfaces of your teeth, including the insides.
+Also, brush your tongue to get rid of any lingering bacteria.
+Finally, don't forget to floss or clean between your teeth with an interdental device.

 This article is intended to promote understanding of and knowledge about general oral health topics.
 It is not intended to be a substitute for professional advice, diagnosis or treatment.
 Always seek the advice of your dentist or other qualified healthcare provider with any questions you may have regarding a medical condition or treatment.